Files

 line number and actual source for lines that actually occurred in the

 backtrace.
-Only makes sense if :source
+Only makes sense if :source has been specified with a

 true value.
-Defaults to Pair
+Defaults to Pair.

 :added-context(Type)